rackerlabs/technical-blog/content/blog/2020/2020-11-25-a-guide-to-predicting-future-outcomes-with-amazon-forecast/index.md

 A broad set of different algorithms power Amazon Forecast, some of which include:

-+ **An auto-regressive integrated moving average** (ARIMA), which is a classical approach to model autocorrelations that works well with a small amount of time-series data.
++ **An auto-regressive integrated moving average** (ARIMA), which is a classical approach to model autocorrelations, works well with a small amount of time-series data.

 + **Error trend seasonality** (ETS), which uses exponential smoothing, works with a small number of time-series data to find trends, seasonality, and residual.

-+ **DeepAr++**, which is an algorithm used widely internally at Amazon for mission-critical decisions.
-It performs well with many related time-series and cold-stat problems.
++ **DeepAr++**, which is an algorithm used widely internally at Amazon for mission-critical decisions, performs well with many related time-series and cold-stat problems.

 Learn about the other algorithms used in Amazon Forecast, by watching our [webinar](https://onica.com/videos/predicting-the-future-with-amazon-forecast-march-2020/) or reading [Amazon’s documentation](https://docs.aws.amazon.com/forecast/latest/dg/aws-forecast-choosing-recipes.html).